katur/gunsiano/README.md

 ## Code

-Code is mainle in Python, using the Django web framework.
+Code is in Python, using the Django web framework.

 CSS is in [SASS](http://sass-lang.com/).
 Run
 `sass -wc --style compressed universal/static/stylesheets/styles.sass`